chloehudzik/workfront-learn.en/help/administration-and-setup/organizational-setup/create-licenses-access-levels-and-job-roles.md

 thumbnail: 335066.jpeg
 kt: 8754
 exl-id: 49cb518a-f3ae-4fdd-b617-2c19006c7552
+last-substantial-update: 2023-03-20
 doc-type: video
 ---
 # Set up users with licenses, access levels, and job roles

-In this video, you will learn about:
+In this video, you will learn:

-* Licenses
+* What licenses and access levels are
-* Access levels
+* How to create and manage access levels
-* Job roles

 >[!VIDEO](https://video.tv.adobe.com/v/335066/?quality=12)

-In many instances, portfolios and programs are owned by various people and managed differently.
-Because of this, [!DNL Workfront] has separated the portfolio and program permission controls, making it easier for system admins to configure Workfront to how your users and organization functions.

-![[!UICONTROL Portfolios] and [!UICONTROL Programs] settings highlighted in [!UICONTROL New Access Level] window](assets/admin-fund-access-levels.png)